nvakhilnair/Text-Pre-processing-for-Sentiment-Analysis/README.md

 # FastAPI Text Processing API

 This FastAPI project provides an endpoint to process and clean uncleaned text data for NLP applications.
+Also option for auto spelling corrector is present which is optional query parameter

 ## Endpoint